ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### DHFS:
 The DHFS is a new service that is operated by the Data Hubs for the purpose of performing file validation and re-encryption, and to keep file ingest in general as a federated operation.
 The DHFS operates two instances: a client instance, which performs the interrogation work and is always running; and a cleanup instance, which runs at some interval and deletes files from the `interrogation` bucket once they've been copied to permanent storage.
 One crucial thing to note here is that the DHFS is not connected to an event stream, and so has no direct knowledge of the information conveyed by the events in GHGA Central's event stream.
 The DHFS primarily interacts with FIS's REST API in order to get that information, which is limited to only what the DHFS needs to operate.

 #### DHFS Interrogator (primary instance)
 It polls the FIS's HTTP API to get a list of `FileUploads` for files that have been recently uploaded to its `inbox` bucket.
 The DHFS decrypts each file and re-encrypts it using a new, individually created file secret before uploading it to the Data Hub's `interrogation` bucket.
+Along the way, it calculates the:
+- Cumulative SHA-256 checksum of the entire unencrypted file
+  - > Used to verify that the decrypted file is identical to what was uploaded by the user
+- MD5 checksum of each individual, re-encrypted file part
+  - > Used to verify that the `interrogation` bucket content matches what DHFS intended to upload
+- SHA-256 checksum of each individual, re-encrypted file part
+  - > Can be used to perform periodic integrity checks
+  - > If we deviated from the GA4GH DRS Object spec for download, the GHGA Connector could verify file parts as they were downloaded, retrying parts that don't match.
+But that is out of scope for this epic.
-Along the way, it calculates the checksums of the unencrypted and re-encrypted file content.
-When the whole file has been re-encrypted and uploaded, the DHFS compares the unencrypted content's SHA-256 checksum against the value obtained from the corresponding `FileUpload`, and the re-encrypted content's MD5 checksum against the value calculated by S3 in the `interrogation` bucket.
+When the whole file has been re-encrypted and uploaded to the Data Hub's `interrogation` bucket, the DHFS compares the unencrypted content's SHA-256 checksum against the value obtained from the corresponding `FileUpload`.
+It also calculates an aggregate MD5 checksum using the individually calculated parts' MD5 checksums and compares that against the MD5 ETag calculated by S3 in the `interrogation` bucket.

-If a checksum discrepancy is found, the DHFS rejects the upload and posts a `InterrogationReport` to the FIS's HTTP API which indicates that the file did not pass inspection.
-If checksums match and there are no other errors during upload, the DHFS accepts the upload and the `InterrogationReport` sent to the FIS reflects that the file passed inspection.
+If a checksum discrepancy is found, the DHFS rejects the upload and posts an `InterrogationReport` to the FIS's HTTP API which indicates that the file did not pass inspection (`interrogation_result="failed"`).
+If checksums match and there are no other errors during upload, the DHFS accepts the upload and the `InterrogationReport` sent to the FIS reflects that the file passed inspection (`interrogation_result="passed"`).

-In both cases, the `InterrogationReport` is broadcasted by the FIS as a Kafka event and picked up by the UCS, which would update its local `FileUpload` accordingly.
-If the upload is successful, the UCS deletes the file from the `inbox`.

 #### Interrogation Process in List Format
 - [Per File]